 American Chemical Society, Division of Inorganic Chemistry Undergraduate Award in Inorganic Chemistry

 The American Chemical Society, Division of Inorganic Chemistry Undergraduate Award in Organic Chemistry recognizes a senior who displays a significant aptitude for inorganic chemistry.

 The American Institute of Chemists Foundation Student Award is awarded to one chemistry and one biochemistry and molecular biology senior for outstanding records of achievement.

 Chemical Rubber Company Press Freshman Chemistry Achievement Award

-The Chemical Rubber Company Press Freshman Chemistry Achievement Award, Sponsored by Taylor & Francis Group, is awarded in recognition of a student’s outstanding academic achievement in Chemistry.
+The Chemical Rubber Company Press Freshman Chemistry Achievement Award, sponsored by the Taylor & Francis Group, is awarded in recognition of a student’s outstanding academic achievement in chemistry.